atibaup/serving-llms-with-torchserve/README.md

 # Trying this workaround: https://github.com/huggingface/transformers/issues/18698
 main_device = [d for d in device_map.values() if d not in ["disk"]][0]
 ```
-6. set the `GCP_PROJECT` env var (not needed if not deploying to GCP, but you can set it to a dummy variable anyway)
+6. Set the `GCP_PROJECT` env var (not needed if not deploying to GCP, but you can set it to a dummy variable anyway)
 ```
 export GCP_PROJECT={your_GCP_project_name_or_some_dummy_value}
 ```

-## Usage
+## Local Usage

 If you have set up the installation for `gpt2`, for example: